 On a ridgeline high above the South Fork of the Holston River, you will emerge onto a bridge offering invigorating views of South Holston Lake below.
 As you continue your journey toward Abingdon you will run into cattle gates across the trail.
 These gates mark your entrance to the Creeper's expansive grazing meadows.
 This tranquil farmland accompanies you for much of the remainder of the journey.

-To get to the Whitetop Station trailhead, follow US Hwy.
-58 east from Abingdon into Grayson County.
-Turn right on VA Route 726 and head south toward the North Carolina border.
+To get to the Whitetop Station trailhead, follow US 58 east from Abingdon into Grayson County.
+Turn right on State Route 726 and head south toward the North Carolina border.
 You will see the parking area off of 726.

-To get to the Abingdon trailhead, head south on Main Street (US Hwy.
-11) in Abingdon and turn right onto Pecan Street.
+To get to the Abingdon trailhead, head south on Main Street/US 11 in Abingdon and turn left onto Pecan Street.
 There is a large locomotive engine on display by the trailhead, which you can see to the left of the parking lot.